Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ### Tip [glyph:"E95B"]
 Hint: You can come back here to quickly reinstall packs to restore them to their original state in case if you want to revert your tuning attempts.
 (Reinstalls happen quicker from a cached version, unless a new version happens to be available)

+## PSA [cd:"9999999"] [glyph:"ECC5"]
+All Vanilla RTX Add-Ons and Extensions have been refreshed for Vanilla RTX 1.26.20 (and higher.)
+It is time to update (if you haven't already!)

 # BetterRTXAnnouncements